Existence of Solutions for Non-monotone Variational Inequalities and Implications for Games: Implications for Variational Inequalities Arising from Games

-\begin{example} Consider a two player game with the following cost functions The game mapping is $F(x)=(x_1+2x_2,3x_1+x_2)^\top$, and the unique Nash equilibrium is $x^*=(0,0)^\top$.
-The Jacobian of the game mapping is As seen in Example~\ref{example-vi}, the VI associated with the game satisfies the conditions of Theorem~\ref{thm-Normal-Mapping_Sol_Existence} and, thus, the game has a quasi-Nash equilibrium.
-Note that the cost function of each player is strongly convex in player's own decision variable.
-Hence, the cost functions satisfy the (P\L{})-type condition of Theorem~\ref{Thm-Our+PL}, implying that a quasi-Nash equilibrium is a Nash equilibrium.\\
+The game mapping is $F(x)=[x_1+2x_2,3x_1+x_2]^\top$, and the unique quasi-Nash equilibrium is $x^*=[0,0]^\top$.
+The Jacobian of the game mapping is As seen in Example~\ref{example-vi}, the VI associated with the game satisfies the conditions of Theorem~\ref{thm-Normal-Mapping_Sol_Existence0} and, thus, the game has a quasi-Nash equilibrium.
+Note that the cost function of each player is strongly convex in the player's own decision variable, so a quasi-Nash equilibrium is a Nash equilibrium.
+Hence, the game has a unique Nash equilibrium at $[0,0]^\top$. \\

 {\it Uniform P-matrix condition fails.} By Proposition~3c) in~\cite{parise2019variational}, if $\nabla F(\cdot)$ satisfies the uniform P-matrix condition, then $F(\cdot)$ is a uniform P-function.
-In Example~\ref{example-vi}, we have shown that the mapping $F(x)=Ax$ is not a uniform P-function, hence its Jacobian can not satisfy the uniform P-matrix condition.\\ {\it P$_\Upsilon$-matrix condition fails.} In this case with $2$-players and one-dimensional players' action sets, the matrix $A$ decomposes into four 1-dimensional blocks, so $\Upsilon=A$.
-The $\rm P_\Upsilon$-matrix condition requires that $A$ is a P-matrix, i.e., all principal minors are positive, which is not the case since $\det(A)=-5$. $\square$ \end{example}
+In Example~\ref{example-vi}, we have shown that the mapping $F(x)=Ax$ is not a uniform P-function, hence its Jacobian can not satisfy the uniform P-matrix condition.\\ {\it P$_\Upsilon$-matrix condition fails.} In this case, with $2$-players and one-dimensional players' action sets, the matrix $A$ decomposes into four 1-dimensional blocks, so $\Upsilon=A$.
+The $\rm P_\Upsilon$-matrix condition requires that $A$ is a P-matrix, i.e., all principal minors are positive, which is not the case since $\det(A)=-5$. $\square$ \end{example}}